OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 that are challenging to containerize or to more gracefully migrate from a VM-based environment to Kubernetes.

-The procedure in this document was validated for Tungsten Fabric 2011.
+The procedure in this document was validated for OpenSDN 2011.

 Prerequisites